 For some, the dream of a particular career starts with a childhood interest.
 For Rallisa Jones, it all started with a building.

 After graduating from Ramsay High School, Rallisa enrolled at Auburn University and pursued a degree as a materials engineer.
 “After one term as a co-op student for NASA, I quickly realized that wasn’t the right fit for me,” she said.
 “I had a friend at the time who was an architecture major getting a dual degree in building construction.
-She recommended I try a building construction class.
-I took one class and fell in love.
-That hasn’t changed since.”
+She recommended I try the Building Materials and Methods class.
+I did and I was hooked.
+That has not changed since.”

-Today, Rallisa still loves to see projects complete successfully—much like that one building that led her to construction all those years ago.
-“There’s just something about seeing a building go vertical,” she said.
+Today, Rallisa still enjoys seeing projects complete successfully—much like that one building that led her to construction all those years ago.
+“There is just something about seeing a building go vertical,” she said.
 “I love to watch that happen.
-Whenever I can, I like to take a peaceful moment early in the day or late in the evening to stand at the job site and marvel about what we’re building and the progress we’re making.
-It’s always great to see it go from paper to actual construction.”
+Whenever I can, I like to take a peaceful moment early in the day or late in the evening to walk the job site and marvel at what we are building and the progress we are making.
+There is a special feeling you have when you witness the project growing from paper to actual construction.”